ai77a2z/prompt-engineering/README.md

 ## 📚 Course Content

 ### Online Access (Recommended)
-- **Visit the live course**: [https://prompt-engineering-zeta.vercel.app/](https://prompt-engineering-zeta.vercel.app/)
+- Visit the live course: [https://prompt-engineering-zeta.vercel.app/](https://prompt-engineering-zeta.vercel.app/)
-- Navigate through all 4 sections with beautiful formatting and search
+- Browse all 4 sections with search and navigation
-- Mobile-responsive design for learning anywhere
+- Works on desktop and mobile devices

 ### Local Development
 - All markdown content is in `docs/` directory